W Idioms

 - as well as anyone

-He can play soccer with the best of them when he makes the effort.
+The boy can play soccer with the best of them when he makes the effort.

-within a stone's throw of something
+within a stone's throw of (something)

 - very close (to something)